Office of Neighborhood Coordination

 Acting as a liaison between neighborhood and homeowner associations, the Office of Neighborhood Coordination is a great resource for information.
 In addition, this section coordinates notification to recognized and non-recognized neighborhood and/or homeowner associations, from applicants who apply for zone changes, site development plans and liquor licenses.

 - Compliance Form

-- Developer Inquiry Form
+- Notification Inquiry Form (Formerly Developer Inquiry Sheet)